 Figure 3-10 shows two methods of measuring the output impedance Z{OUT} of an amplifier.
-Each employs a variable load resistor R_L , but Fig. 3-10(a) employs an electronic AC voltmeter (VTVM or TVM) whereas 3-10(b) requires an AC wattmeter.
+Each employs a variable load resistor R_L , but Fig. 3-10(A) employs an electronic ac voltmeter (FETVM or VTVM) whereas 3-10(B) requires an ac wattmeter.
 The method selected will depend, in most cases, upon which instrument is immediately available.
 In each instance the amplifier is driven by a signal of desired frequency supplied by the generator, and the amplitude of this signal is sufficient to drive the amplifier to full output without overloading.
 The amplifier controls are set for maximum output.
-In each instance he rated output power of the amplifier.
+In each instance load resistor R_L must be capable of handling at least twice the rated output power of the amplifier.